Why You Make So Much Milk in the Middle of the Nightby Elizabeth MacDonald

 Raise your hand if you know the feeling of being awoken by your rock hard, milk-filled breasts.

-You may think that it's an easy answer... that I go the longest between nursing sessions, so there is more milk waiting to be expelled.
+You may think there's an easy answer... that you go the longest between nursing sessions, so there is more milk waiting to be expelled.
 But that's not right, at least not in the beginning.

 Middle of the Night Milk

 This 2:00- 3:00am hour is the most important hour of breastfeeding for new moms.
 Lactation consultants and researchers agree that the prolactin production (the milk-making hormone) follows a circadian rhythm, which means prolactin levels are significantly higher at night -- especially during this hour.
 It is why newborns wake to nurse sometime during this timeframe; they don't want to miss out on the most milk of the day!
 Source

 It's not just newborns that love this boost in milk; babies who are nursed on demand will fight hard not to let go of this feeding.
 And there's an awesome reason for moms to not give it up too If you are one of the lucky breastfeeding moms whose period does not return right away, you may have this 2-3:00am nursing session to thank.
 It seems to be linked to your fertility!
 Moms who continue breastfeeding on demand throughout the nights, and exclusively nurse without adding cereal or supplemental formula into the mix, tend to go longer before having the return of their cycle.

 Another beautiful thing about breastmilk is that it changes throughout the day, meaning that your nighttime milk actually contains melatonin.
 Babies do not produce this 'sleep hormone' during their infancy, so they cannot establish a difference between day and night.
 That's right, scientists believe melatonin-rich nighttime breastmilk helps babies develop their own circadian cycles and helps them eventually learn to sleep longer stretches at night.
 Amazing right?